Nya-KE/Oink-Roll/README.md

 * Typical web browser e.g  Chrome, Safari

 #### Known Bugs
-* Background stripes do not present in browsers other than Google Chrome.
+* Background stripes do not present (sometimes) in browsers other than Google Chrome.

 #### Shout-Outs:
 *